PGamerXstudio/Random-stuff-api/README.md

 Currently there are currently 3 classes -
 * random // used for functions which has a random response as output (for eg - joke , insult)
 * image // Used for functions which has image as an output (for eg - dog , cat)
-* canva // for image manipulation and has only 3 functions atm **(Scroll down for all functions and example)**
+* canva // for image manipulation
+**(Scroll down for all functions and example)**

 ## Usage Example